 Whatever the case might be, CBS wasn’t too thrilled with how the meetings were labeled.

 “To call this an intervention is a complete mischaracterization, we meet regularly with our on-air talent,” CBS Sports spokeswoman Jen Sabatelle told Marchand.

 Obviously, CBS is not going to throw Romo under the bus, especially when they’re paying him such a lofty salary.
-And even if calling it an intervention might be a mischaracterization, that doesn't mean at least some of those meetings were not about his performance or, at the very least, how he could improve.
+And even if calling it an intervention might be a mischaracterization, that doesn't mean the topic of at least some of those meetings were not about his performance or, at the very least, how he could improve.